 Self-driving in China as a traveler is difficult.
 Until very recently, the only possible way of doing it has been with a guide who either drives your car or sits in the back, while you drive your car (you can get a Temporary Driver’s License – international driver’s licenses are not recognised).

 The guide of course drives up the costs.
-Besides the need for a guide, there is a good deal of paperwork waiting for you when you intend to tackle this route, and you will need a good helper to deal with it.
+Besides the need for a guide, there is a good deal of paperwork waiting for you at the border (in Chinese), and you will need a good helper to deal with it.

 If you have done it and care to share your experience, please send us a message.

 There is (was?) also another way to drive in China as a foreign traveler, without a guide.
 Free self-driving in effect.
 Still, expect to spend more money and nerves than originally planned.
 You can find people for and against.
 Those that say it is wonderful to be free, others say it isn’t really freedom at all.